canjs/can-route/doc/register.md

   ```
   @codepen

   @param {String} rule the fragment identifier to match.
-The fragment identifier should contain characters (a-Z), optionally wrapped in braces `( { } )`.
-Identifiers wrapped in braces are interpreted as being properties on can-route’s map.
+The fragment identifier should contain characters (a-Z), optionally wrapped in braces ( `{ }` ).
+Identifiers wrapped in braces are interpreted as being properties on can-route’s [can-route.data].
 Examples:

    ```html
    <mock-url></mock-url>